easypropertylistings/Easy-Property-Listings/README.md

 ## Change Log

+= 3.4.40 May 06, 2022 =

+- Fix: Order corrected to diplay the newest first in dashboard activity widget.

 = 3.4.39 February 24, 2022 =

 - Tweak: Adjustment to the $epl_author class to allow override and extending.